segni-tafesse/ethio_agri_smart/lib/data/peaches.md

 8. Peach Tree Leaf Curl Aphid (Brachycaudus helichrysi): The peach tree leaf curl aphid specifically targets peach trees.
 It can cause severe leaf curling, distortion, and stunted growth.
 Like other aphids, it also produces honeydew.
 # Pesticides
-When it comes to pest control in peach orchards, various pesticides may be used to manage specific pests.
-It's important to note that pesticide use should be conducted in accordance with local regulations and recommendations, and integrated pest management (IPM) practices should be followed to minimize environmental impact and promote sustainable pest control.
  Here are some commonly used pesticides for peach pest management:

 1. Insecticides:
    - Organophosphates: Examples include malathion, chlorpyrifos, and diazinon.